ucan-wg/invocation/README.md

 ### 3.1.4 Nonce

 If present, the REQUIRED `nnc` field MUST include a random nonce expressed in ASCII.
 This field ensures that multiple (non-idempotent) invocations are unique.
-The nonce SHOULD be `""` for Commands that are idempotent.
+The nonce SHOULD be `""` for Commands that are idempotent (such as determinstic Wasm modules or standards-abiding HTTP PUT requests).

 ## 3.2 Task

-As [noted in the introduction][lazy-vs-eager], there is a difference between a reference to a function and calling that function.
-The [Invocation] is an instruction to the [Executor] to perform enclosed [Task].
-[Invocation]s are not executable until they have been provided provable authority (in form of UCANs in the `prf` field) and an [Authorization] (in the `auth` field) from the [Invoker].

-The `auth` field MUST be contain an [Authorization] which signs over the `&Task` in `run`.

-Concretely, this means that the `&Task` MUST be present in the associated `auth`'s `scope` field.
-A `Receipt` where the associated [Authorization] does not include the [Task] in the `scope` MUST be considered invalid.

-Tasks wrap a [Command] with contextual information.
+A Task wraps a [Command] with contextual information.
 This includes expiration time, delegation chain, and extensible metadata for things like resource limits.

 | Field | Type                      | Description                                                                                  | Required |
 |-------|---------------------------|----------------------------------------------------------------------------------------------|----------|